 Valencia Region History & Geography

-Two mountain ranges dominate the zone; the ancient Iberian range extending from the north west to the south east, more or less bisecting the area and the younger Bética formation which extends from the south to Cap de la Nao.
-This younger limestone has given rise to the distinctive high rocks like the Peñon de Ifach crag, a climber's paradise.
-Where these mountain ranges meet the sea, a dramatic landscape of high cliffs, hidden coves and beaches is created, with reefs offshore providing excellent marine habitats for the rich sea life which abounds off the Valencian coast.
+Two mountain ranges dominate the region.
+The ancient Iberian range bisects the area from the north west to the south east.
+The younger Bética formation extends from the south to Cap de la Nao.
+This younger limestone has distinctive, high rocks like the Peñon de Ifach crag, a climber's paradise.
+Where these mountain ranges meet the sea, they create a dramatic landscape of high cliffs, hidden coves and beaches – and offshore reef – a rich habitat for sea life.

-The diversity of natural habitats means that there is a wide range of flora and fauna in the Region.
-In the north, deeply wooded valleys of pine and oak trees are interspersed with high moorland covered with juniper bushes and closer to the coast the more typical Mediterranean garrigue of thyme, rosemary and other fragrant herbs can be found.
-In total, more than three thousand different species of plants and trees can be found within the Region, many of which are unique to the area.
+Beyond reed beds, there’s a wide range of flora in the region.
+In the north, deeply wooded valleys of pine and oak trees are interspersed with high moorland covered with juniper bushes.
+Closer to the coast you’ll walk through a typical Mediterranean garrigue of thyme, rosemary and other fragrant herbs.
+In total, you’ll find more than 3,000 different species of plants and trees within the region, many unique to the area.

-The richness of the land and the variety of habitats mean that the Valencian Region has been settled for many thousands of years.
-Discoveries of artefacts and paintings in the Parpalló Cave in Gandia indicate that small groups of hunter gatherers were active in the area some 29,000 years before Christ.
+HistoryThanks to its gorgeous geographic assets, the Valencian Region has been settled for many thousands of years.
+Artefacts and paintings discovered in the Parpalló Cave in Gandia indicate that small groups of hunter-gatherers were active in the area some 29,000 years BCE.

-The period of Moorish occupation also transformed the appearance of all three provinces, with the systematic use of irrigation canals enabling the cultivation of large arid tracts which today are worked as fertile agricultural farm land.
 The Arab epoch came to an end in the 13th century, although the final expulsion of the last families would not take place for another two centuries, under the rule of Philip II in 1609.
-Many of the villages deserted by the Moors were taken over by people from the nearby island of Majorca, who in turn brought their own influences to the language and cuisine of the area.
+Many of the villages deserted by the Moors were taken over by people from the nearby island of Mallorca.
+They, in their turn, brought their own influences to Valencia’s language and cuisine.

-In the 18th century the Region of Valencia made huge strides both in agriculture and industry, with more sophisticated irrigation systems helping to create one of the most productive areas of the entire Iberian peninsula.
-During this time of rising prosperity the university of Valencia became one of the most prestigious and well known centres of learning in Europe.
-In the 19th century, with the creation of rail links to Madrid, electrification of the provinces and improved road networks, the Region became one of the most advanced areas of Spain.
+In the 18th century, Valencia made huge strides both in agriculture and industry.
+New, sophisticated irrigation systems made it one of the most productive areas of the entire Iberian peninsula.
+During this time of rising prosperity, the University of Valencia became one of the most prestigious and well known centres of learning in Europe.
+Valencia’s prosperity continued in the 19th century.
+A railway to Madrid, electrification of the provinces and improved road networks all helped the region became one of the most advanced areas of Spain.

-A combination of the tough post-war years of the 40’s and 50’s, when the region lost its position as a leading territory of Spain, the industrialisation process and the upsurge of tourism in the 60’s and 70’s and the return of the monarchy heralded a turning point in the Region’s fortunes.
-Today, as one of the most popular tourist destinations in Spain, with excellent air, road and rail links connections (the High speed AVE links both Alicante and Valencia to the Spanish capital in less than two hours) the Region of Valencia is once again one of the most important cultural and economic powerhouses of contemporary Spain.
+Valencia’s fortunes turned somewhat in the post war years.
+Through the 1940s and 1950s, the region lost its position as a leading territory in Spain.
+By the 1970s, things were looking up again: further industrialisation, the upsurge of tourists in the 1960s, and the return of the monarchy heralded a turning point, and the region has never looked back.
+Today, Valencia is one of the most popular tourist destinations in Spain, with excellent air, road and rail links connections (the High speed AVE links both Alicante and Valencia to the Spanish capital in less than two hours) the Region of Valencia is once again one of the most important cultural and economic powerhouses of contemporary Spain.